mmuratarat/mmuratarat.github.io/_pages/faq.md

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/components_CNN.png?raw=true)

-#### What is Pooling in CNN and how does it work?
-Why does  it work?

 #### What is convolution?

-The convolution is performed by multiplying the filter (feature detectors) pixelwise with the portion of the image and summing the result.
+The convolution is the sum of the element-wise multiplication, spanning over channels resulting in one number.
+It is performed by multiplying the filter or kernel (feature detectors - these terms are used interchangeably) pixelwise with the portion of the image (by sliding the filter over the input) and summing the result, to then produce a feature map.
 The output is more positive when the portion of the image closely matches the filter and more negative when the portion of the image is the inverse of the filter.

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/2019-10-07%2019.01.14.jpg?raw=true)